 Total time: 1 hour 15 minutes

 Are you craving a pasta dish and a lobster appetizer at the same time?
 Then this deep-fried ravioli recipe fits the bill.
-It’s the best of both worlds with a crispy pasta shell, marinara dipping sauce, and lobster filling.
+It’s the best of both worlds, combining together a crispy pasta shell, marinara dipping sauce, and lobster filling.
+Bite into this killer appetizer with pasta, and you will come back for more!

 Ravioli are mostly served with marinara sauce, but brown butter sage sauce is another great option you may want to try.
 However you serve them, these crunchy and cheesy ravioli remains one of the best seafood deep-fried meals.